Before diving into this very lengthy post, you might want to Click Here To View Classic Moth Images courtesy of Google.

 (Addendum September 2012 - I first wrote this post in 2010.
 Since then various boatbuilders have popped up, building reproductions of vintage designs.
 Francois Vivier has also produced a kit Moth.
 In the two years I have made many more posts about Classic Moths on Earwigoagin and it might be worth the reader to investigate.
 For more articles on the Classic Moth from this blog, use the Blogger Search Box at the top left (next to the orange B icon).
 Type in "Classic Moth" to pull all the articles on the Classic Moth from this blog.
-Or go to the Labels on the right side of the blog and select "Classic Moth" Also the plans for the Little Mae Vintage design can also be found on this blog as well as some construction photos of the French Vintage Classic Moth, the Nantais.
-The Little Mae design and the Nantais are very, very similar designs.
+Or go to the Labels on the right side of the blog and select "Classic Moth" I keep adding plans and sections for various Classic Moths.
 Use the following links.)

 - Some other posts with references to Classic Moth plans.

 - Offsets for the Zippy design, a modified Proust - conception classique Moth voilier.